Snake Bites in Dogs & Cats (Sydney): Act Fast - This Is an Emergency

 Will my local vet have antivenom?

 Not all vets have all the antivenoms.
-At VSOS, we have both the brown and multi brown, which cover most of the snakes found here in Sydney.
+At VSOS, we have both the brown and multi brown, which cover all of the snakes found here in Sydney.

 Your pet snake bite emergency checklist (save this)